Avwaveaf/BookShelf_App/README.md

 the app are hosted on this url : 🌐 https://scintillating-lily-70d3b4.netlify.app/

+## Note
+>  on this app i use random number from 0 to 30 to get each item price, so the price gonna be different on each refresh, but on the checkout page. the app will calculate the price as the first price the user click the item.

+> secondly, im still improving this project. i want to use redux and add transaction system to the project.

 ## Installation Instructions 💾
 To install this project on your desktop, follow these steps: